TheMadman/ceasoning/pages/mainpage.md

-\mainpage Ceasoning: Syntactic sugar for Common C Tasks
+\mainpage Syntactic sugar for Common C Tasks

 \section start Where to Start